2024 NBA draft: Draft selections

 Zaccharie Risacher was selected 1st overall by the Atlanta Hawks.

 Alex Sarr was selected 2nd overall by the Washington Wizards.

 Reed Sheppard was selected 3rd overall by the Houston Rockets.

-Rob Dillingham was selected 8th overall by the San Antonio Spurs (traded to the Minnesota Timberwolves).

 Zach Edey was selected 9th overall by the Memphis Grizzlies.

-Cody Williams was selected 10th overall by the Utah Jazz.

 Devin Carter was selected 13th overall by the Sacramento Kings.

-Bub Carrington was drafted 14th overall by the Portland Trail Blazers (traded to the Washington Wizards).
+Bub Carrington was selected 14th overall by the Portland Trail Blazers (traded to the Washington Wizards).

+Jared McCain was selected 16th overall by the Philadelphia 76ers.

+Kyshawn George was selected 24th overall by the New York Knicks (traded to the Washington Wizards).

 Quinten Post was selected 52nd overall by the Golden State Warriors (traded back to Golden State via the Portland Trail Blazers).

 Bronny James was selected 55th overall by the Los Angeles Lakers.